 Location: Walton-on-Thames, Surrey

-My seventh stadium of 2017 was at Stompond Lane in Walton-on-Thames, Surrey.
+My seventh ground of 2017 was at Stompond Lane in Walton-on-Thames, Surrey.
 The match was Walton & Hersham vs. Camberley Town in the Combined Counties League Premier Division.

 At the entrance to the ground there was a building with a bar and club shop with a concrete mini-pitch in front of it.
 There was also a shipping container just beyond this which acted as match programme outlet.
 The main stand was a brick structure which was raised up above the athletic track below.
 The interior of this stand housed the dressing rooms.
 There were 7 rows of wooden benches which were been attached to concrete.
 Plastic seats had then been added on top of the benches.
 There would have been 380 seats to start with but a fair few of these were missing by the time of my visit.
 In the middle of the stand there was a section carved out for officials with a media box at the back of this.
 Either side of the stand there was a small grass bank behind a strip of concrete for fans who wanted to be closer to the pitch.

 The opposite side of the field used to be taken up by a covered concrete terrace which ran the entire length of the field.
 This stand had fallen into disrepair and concerns over its structural integrity resulted in its closure while the ground was still in use.
 When I attended the old stand was boarded up leaving a very thin walkway which was not really an area for spectators.
 It did technically provide the only other covered area in the ground with the old stand's roof extending over the athletics track.
 Due to the track the two ends were a distance from the action - the eastern end retained a curved concrete terrace which was six rows high at its peak.
 The western end had narrow concrete walkway which curved round and there were houses directly behind this.
 Some of the fencing around this end the ground had collapsed as further evidence of the venue's slide into disrepair.